 The City of Roseburg as an organization strives to provide a high level of internal and external customer service every day.
-While we may not be described as a business by many, it is clear our citizens, rate payers, and tax payers are customers.
-Quantifiable services like the water utility are pretty easy to measure.
-Quality of life services such as access to parks, trails, and recreational activities, public safety and transportation are much more difficult.
+The “business” of local government is as diverse as the citizens that make up our community.
+It is clear our citizens, rate payers, and tax payers are customers, and the business of local government should meet the needs and demands of the customers as overseen by our elected officials.
+Quantifiable services like the water utility is pretty easy to measure.
+Quality of life services like access to parks, trails, and recreational activities, public safety and transportation are much more difficult.
 To meet the needs of our customers, it is essential that we continually evaluate demand for City services and the cost of our service delivery models.
-Day to day operational services have been very consistent for the last few years, and with minor changes, will likely continue at or near current service levels in the near future.
+Balancing the community’s ability to pay for services with the types of services being provided is essential for our organization.

-Outside of day to day operations, Council has provided staff with guidance for enhancing operations and targeting resources toward achieving four goals that were adopted early in 2015 for the 2015-17 biennium.
-The goals adopted by Council are -
+In addition to day to day operations, Council has provided staff with some guidance for enhancing operations and targeting resources towards achieving four goals that were adopted in April 2017 for the 2017-19 biennium.

 The 2017-19 goals adopted by Council are -